 |Selection Type||Decisions can run a flow picked by a user or can be dynamically selected by runtime|

 |Use Work Queue||Flows execution can be passed onto a work queue to be handled e.g. rabbitmq.
 For more info on work queues review worker queues workers threads|

 |Manage Execution Threads||The user can select which thread to run this process on, potentially used in multi-tenant environments|

 The Run Flow Async And Wait is a check box configuration on the Run Flow, flow step.
 This configuration does not run the sub-flow independent from the parent process but executes it on a separate thread.
 This check box configuration does three thigns it: spawns a new process, runs the flow synchronously, and waits for the sub-flow to return data.
 One difference between the run flow async and wait step and the Start Linked Flow Async is, the run flow async and wait returns data while the start linked flow async does not return data.
 Run flow async and wait is most commonly used to assist API calls that return large amounts of data.

 Go Async Flow Step

-Sync Flows are helpful for handling processes that require the main Flow and Sub Flow to occur one after the other.
-For instance, within the Async Flow above, the Email handling process is split up into multiple synchronous Sub Flows depending on how the Email is evaluated.
-In the example below, after reaching the Email Process Folder, an Email is evaluated as either an invoice, resume, or other type, and sent to its respective Sub Flow.
-This allows for the ability to run a Sub Flow midway through the process, before proceeding to the next step and returning data to the parent Flow.
+Sync flows are helpful for handling processes that require the main flow to be paused.
+For instance, within the Async flow above, the Email handling process is split up into multiple synchronous subflows depending on how the Email is evaluated.
+In the example below, after reaching the Email Process Folder, an Email is evaluated as either an invoice, resume, or other type, and sent to its respective subflow.
+This allows for the ability to pause the flow before proceeding to the next step.
 This can be especially helpful if manager approval, or a user response is required in the process.
-It also allows each sequence in the Flow to be evaluated and easily troubleshooted, as they are split up separately.
+It also allows each sequence in the flow to be evaluated and easily troubleshooted, as they are split up separately.